sigasi/sigasi_insights/tech/using-custom-templates-sigasi-2.md

   - hdt-2.0
   - templates
 ---
-In a previous blog post, [Using Autocomplete Templates in Sigasi HDT](using-autocomplete-templates-sigasi-2), I introduced **autocomplete templates** in Sigasi 2 and demonstrated how to use the pre-defined templates.
+In a previous blog post, [using-autocomplete-templates-sigasi-2], I introduced **autocomplete templates** in Sigasi 2 and demonstrated how to use the pre-defined templates.
 In this post I'll explain how to customize these templates and how to create your own.
 Chances are high that the pre-defined templates slightly differ from